jenkinsci/git-parameter-plugin/README.md

 # Git Parameter

-This plugin allows you to assign git branch, tag, pull request or revision number as a parameter in your builds.
+This plugin allows you to assign a git branch, tag, pull request, or revision number as a parameter in your builds.

 There is no need to configure anything special in plugin settings.
 This plugin reads the Git SCM configuration from your projects.